 If you didn’t catch our drift when we said “ransacks,” then let’s be blunt—the answer is yes!
 Dry rot can spread and make matters worse the longer it's left alone.
 Keep in mind that dry rot fungus produces spores and can spread through the air quickly, landing and germinating on wood that’s retaining a lot of moisture.
 According to Permagard, once dry rot fruits, it can release more spores into the air—that’s why it’s important to identify damaged wood and understand what it looks like.

 How Can I Treat Dry Rot?

 Soft wood can lead to serious home and structural damages, so wood rot repair is essential.
-To be clear, once wood is affected, it cannot be saved—it must be replaced before the damage spreads any further.
+To be clear, once wood is affected, it cannot be saved—according to Bob Vila, it must be replaced before the damage spreads any further.
 First, you must repair the area where the leak started.
 There is no use in replacing the affected wood if the source of the issue is left untouched.
 Next, consider running a dehumidifier to dry out the area of any excess moisture.
 Once the area is dry and the wood is replaced, try applying a wood preservative to keep it safe.